Rotate Antennas and Arrays

 the dipole element is rotated by 90 degrees about the y-axis and is parallel to the

 X-Y plane.
 To make the dipole perpendicular to the X-Y plane, change the

 r.Exciter.Tilt = 0; show(r)

-object.
-For example, rotate the reflector by 90 degrees about the Y-axis.
-According
+the reflector object.
+For example, rotate the reflector by 90 degrees about the

-to the right-hand rule, the reflector now lies in the Y-Z plane with the
+X-axis.
+According to the right-hand rule, the reflector now lies in the X-Z plane

 r = reflector; r.Tilt = 90; show(r)

 Rotate Antenna Array

 Create an array of Archimedean spirals with the whole array rotated at 30 degrees about the X-axis and Y-axis.
 First create one spiral antenna.

 s = spiralArchimedean; l = linearArray('Element',s,'ElementSpacing',0.1,...
 'NumElements',3,'Tilt',30,'TiltAxis',[1 1 0]); show(l)